 In Today’s Era, there are a lot of programming languages that will probably shape our future.
-However, when we start learning programming we start with the C language then move on to C++ or one of the many other programming languages.
+However, when we start learning to code, we start with the C language and then move on to C++ or one of the many other programming languages.
 But today I am going to talk about the most popular programming language which is known as Java.
 The popularity of Java can be attributed to its versatility as it can be used to design customized applications that are light and fast and serve a variety of purposes.

 1. Master the Core Java SE

 First, start with Core Java(Java SE) and master it as much as possible.
 You should know and understand basic concepts like loops, arrays, operators, and many more.
 Also, Java SE has a range of general-purpose APIs like java.lang, java.io, java.math, etc. and you should have a basic knowledge of them at least.
 You should also start learning OOP concepts as they are well known in Java.

 2. Keep Practising Java

 Whatever you learn in Core Java, just keep practicing it so that you can write the syntax without any basic errors.
 Also, it is easy to provide a solution to a problem in theory but the challenge lies in practically implementing the approach as you will understand the language limitations and best design practices.
 So keep coding and practicing Java as much as possible and also try to make mini projects on whatever topic you learn.